MEI Travel Banner Ad

 How many Virgin Voyages cruise ships are there?

-There are currently three Virgin Voyages ships in service: Scarlet, Valiant, and Resilient Lady.
+There are four Virgin Voyages cruise ships: Scarlet, Valiant, Resilient, and Brilliant Lady.
 The first ship, Scarlet Lady, set sail on her maiden voyage in fall 2021.
-A fourth ship, Brilliant Lady, is set to begin sailing in summer 2025.
+The fourth, Brilliant Lady, began sailing in summer 2025.

 How big are the Virgin Voyages ships?

 All of the Virgin Voyages ships are the same size, coming in at 110,000 gross tons.
 By modern standards, they are considered medium to large sized cruise ships.
-The vessels are about 900 feet long, have 17 decks, and hold 2,770 guests and 1,160 crew members.
+The vessels are about 900 feet long and have 17 decks.
+All ships except Brilliant Lady hold 2,770 guests (at double occupancy) and 1,160 crew members.
+Brilliant Lady is slightly narrower than her sister ships in order to pass through the Panama Canal easier; she can hold 2,700 guests at double occupancy.

 virgin voyages dock house